Text Messaging for Organizers: How to use broadcast and peer-to-peer texting to recruit supporters and move them to action

 1. Higher action rates

-Broadcast and peer-to-peer texting has higher open rates and higher action rates than email.
+Broadcast and peer-to-peer texting have higher open rates and higher action rates than email.
 Text messaging can be used to recruit people to attend an action or event, make a call to a decision maker, donate money and more.

 2. What is peer-to-peer texting?